sudosoph/docs/content/tutorials/overview/proxy-options.md

 weight: 5
 ---

-Unlike Legacy CDNs which generally are fixed on a single proxy, section.io allows you to choose the proxies that suit your application architecture.
+Unlike Legacy CDNs which generally are fixed on a single proxy, Section allows you to choose the proxies that suit your application architecture.

 You can run a single proxy, or run multiple proxies to combine the power of many.